openshift/enhancements/enhancements/network/user-defined-network-segmentation.md

 For example:
 Given the CR meta.name is `db-network`,the NAD metadata.name will be `cluster.udn.db-network`.

+If a VRF name is provided in the cluster-scope CRD instance, it will be set to an homonimous field in the NAD NetConf.
+If the provided VRF name is already used in any other cluster-scope CRD instance, a failed status should be reported for the cluster-scope
+CRD instance.
+If a VRF name is not provided, the cluster-scope CRD name will be set on that NetConf field if less than 16 characters long.
+Otherwise, a name will be generrated following the template `udn-<network ID>-vrf` to be set on that NetConf field.

 Creating cluster scoped CRD instance should trigger creation of the corresponding NAD at each namespace specified in the spec.
 Following the above cluster-scope CRD [example](#example---cluster-scoped-network), the following NADs should be created:
 ```yaml